markjprice/cs12dotnet8/docs/sql-server/README.md

 17. In the browser window, click to download the latest version of SSMS.
 18. Run the installer and click **Install**.
 19. When the installer has finished, click **Restart** if needed or **Close**.

+## SQL Server databases

+When you work with SQL Server it can be useful to know that as well as a **user database** like `Northwind`, there are **system databases** like `master`.
+Never delete a system database!
+A fresh SQL Server installation will have four system databases created, as shown in the following list:

+- `master`: This system database contains meta data about all the other databases.
+Avoid adding your own objects to this database.
+- `model`: This system database is a template for new user databases.
+If you add objects to the `model` and then create a new database, it will have all the same objects in it.
+- `msdb`: This system database contains data used by **SQL Server Agent** for jobs and alerts.
+- `tempdb`: This system database is reset automatically on restart.
+You can create objects like tables in it knowing they will be dropped automatically when you disconnect.

+> **More Information**: You can learn more about system databases at the following link: https://learn.microsoft.com/en-us/sql/relational-databases/databases/system-databases.

+## SQL Server objects

+Objects in SQL Server have up to four parts to their unique address: `<server>.<database>.<schema>.<object>`.
+Like a folder structure, how much of this address is needed to identify an object depends on context.
+If you are in a database, then you only need `<schema>.<object>`.

+- `<server>`: The name or IP address including port number of the computer server.
+Use `.` or `localhost` or `127.0.0.1` for the local computer.
+Use a remote computer's network name or address.
+Azure SQL Edge will be listening on port `1433` using TCP by default, so to connect to it in Docker on your local computer would be `tcp:127.0.0.1,1433`.
+- `<database>`: The name of a database.
+For example, a system database like `master` or `tempdb`, or a user database like `Northwind`.
+- `<schema>`: The name of a schema.
+Historically, this used to be the name of a user who owns a set of objects.
+The default user was named `dbo` meaning **database owner**.
+But Microsoft changed the definition to schema and kept that legacy name.
+If you do not specify a schema when you create a new object in a database then it will put it in the `dbo` schema by default.
+You can define your own schemas with whatever name you want so they are a bit like a namespace in C#.
+- `<object>`: The name of an object.
+For example, the `Customers` table or the `GetExpensiveProducts` stored procedure.
+Database tools group objects by type but they are not identified by type in their address.
+Therefore you cannot have a table and stored procedure or any other object with the same name.

+> **More Information**: You can learn more about database identifiers at the following link: https://learn.microsoft.com/en-us/sql/relational-databases/databases/database-identifiers.

 ## Creating the Northwind sample database for SQL Server